zenomt/rtmfp-cpp/test/tcserver.md

 `NetStream.Publish.BadName` stream status event is sent to the publisher, if any.

+### Adjusting Real-Time Treatment For Stream Playback

+By default, when sending stream messages to a subscriber, the server will use the queue lifetimes and other treatments as specified by the corresponding command-line arguments or their default values.
+The subscriber can override these default settings by specifying an argument to the `play` stream command.

+If the first regular argument of the `play` command is an Object, then any members present override their corresponding deadlines or treatments.
+The following member names are recognized:

+- `audioLifetime`: (Number) Audio queue lifetime (seconds).
+- `videoLifetime`: (Number) Video queue lifetime.
+- `finishByMargin`: (Number) Additional time to complete a message if transmission has started.
+- `expirePreviousGop`: (Truthy) Whether to expire the previous Group of Pictures (GOP) early when a new GOP starts.

+For safety, the server caps each parameter above at 10 seconds or twice the default value, whichever is greater.

 ## Relaying and Broadcasting Messages

 Each connected client has a _Connection ID_ assigned by the server.
 For RTMFP